-In both cases, according to the Council proposals, evaluation of any individual substance starts with an assessment of all available information on the hazards presented and their 'dose-response' relationships.
+In both cases, according to the Council proposals, evaluation of any individual substance starts with an assessment of all available information on the hazards presented and their 'dose-response' relationships (i.e. how the effects change with the level of exposure in standard toxicity tests).
 Normally, it is stated, "the study or studies giving rise to the highest concern shall be used to establish the Derived No-Effect Levels"; similarly for PNECs.
-Quite apart from the fact that this might not always be the case (see below), determining which of the toxicological endpoints measured to date represent 'the highest concern' relating to a chemical can be a complex and subjective process.
+Quite apart from the fact that this might not always be the case (see below), determining which of the toxicological endpoints measured to date represents 'the highest concern' relating to a chemical can be a complex and subjective process.
 The nature and extent of toxic effects recorded, and the concentrations or doses at which they occur, depend fundamentally on many different factors, including the type of test and conditions selected, the organisms exposed, the timing of exposure and precisely which effects are measured and over what timeframe.
-Extrapolating to predict effects in other organisms, including humans, adds a further layer of subjectivity.
+Extrapolating to predict effects in other organisms, including humans, adds a further layer of guesswork.

-Take the example of the plasticiser DEHP (bis(2-ethylhexyl) phthalate), classified as 'Toxic to Reproduction, category 2', banned in toys and childcare articles since 2005 but still used in a wide range of other consumer goods.
-The section of the human health risk assessment addressing toxicokinetics concluded as follows that the generation and excretion of different metabolites depended on a multitude of factors besides speicies, dose and administration route (including age, sex, health and nutritional status, and prior exposure history) and that available kinetic data do not explain observed species differences, making extrapolation to humans more difficult still (EU 2001).
+Take the example of the plasticiser (plastic softening agent) DEHP (bis(2-ethylhexyl) phthalate), classified as 'Toxic to Reproduction, category 2', banned in toys and childcare articles since 2005 but still used in a wide range of other consumer goods.
+The section of the human health risk assessment addressing the manner in which DEHP was distributed and broken down in the body (so-called 'toxicokinetics') concluded as follows: